workspacer/workspacer/README.md

 in order to allow for extreme customization.

 # Is this ready for use yet?
 Nope!
 There are still several massive bugs in this code, so it still needs a bit of work.
-For example, sometimes windows get hidden and it is impossible to get them back without logging out and back in!
+Tile.Net is designed with any attempt to not corrupt any applications built in, and uses a separate process to handle restarts and window cleanup, in order to prevent window corruption/loss on crashes, however no promises.

 I also plan on implementing something similar to [xmobar](https://github.com/jaor/xmobar), but have not started yet, so simple things like "being able to see what workspaces are available" is currently not possible.